Medicinal clay: Skin conditions

-Many types of skin conditions have been treated by the application of medicinal clay.
+Many skin conditions have been treated by the application of medicinal clay.
 Montmorillonite has shown its effectiveness in this area.
 It has also been used as a base ingredient for tissue engineering.
-Clay is used in many dermatological over-the-counter remedies, such as in acne treatments (this information may not be mentioned on the label specifically).
+Clay is used in many dermatological over-the-counter remedies, such as in acne treatments though this information may not be specifically mentioned on the label.

 Internal use

-There are many over the counter remedies for internal use that contained clay before discontinuation.
-Examples include Kaopectate (Upjohn), Rheaban (Leeming Div., Pfizer), and Diar-Aid (Thompson Medical Co.).
+There are many over-the-counter remedies for internal (oral) use that contained clay before discontinuation.
+Examples included Kaopectate (Upjohn), Rheaban (Leeming Div., Pfizer), and Diar-Aid (Thompson Medical Co.).
 The labels on all of these showed the active ingredient to be Attapulgite, each tablet containing 600 (or 750 mg) of this component along with inert materials or adjuvants.

 However, since April 2003, attapulgite medication was discontinued due to lack of evidence according to the U.S. Food and Drug Administration.

 Kaolin was also used to treat cholera around the start of the 20th century.
 An early proponent was German physician Julius Stumpf.